 Students should be dressed for recess outdoors.
 This includes a warm coat, hat, gloves, and boots.
-Students should wear boots during inclement weather.
+Students must wear boots or an alternate pair of shoes for recess during inclement weather.
+Students will have outdoor recess when it is 20 degrees or above.